taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

 $> docker run --name=selenium -p '4444:4444/tcp' -p '5900:5900/tcp' 'selenium/standalone-chrome-debug'
 ```

 This command will download the container and run it with two ports open - `4444`  is the Selenium WebDriver server, and `5900` is a VNC server which you can use to visually inspect the browser if you want.
-This is why I used the `standalone-chrome-debug` selenium image instead of the `standalone-chrome` image - the non-debug version doesn't come with a VNC viewer.
+This is why I used the `standalone-chrome-debug` selenium image instead of the `standalone-chrome` image - the non-debug version doesn't come with a VNC server.
 In production, you can use the non-debug version.
 You can use a VNC client to open `vnc://localhost:5900`, using the password `secret`.
+If you're on macOS, you can open Finder, press `CMD+k`, and paste in the above URL directly - macOS has a build in VNC client.

 # Configuring Rails